 Builds and skill choices are obviously important, but at the end of the day Diablo is a game about farming and equipping the right items.
 Learning which items will benefit your class the most, and then target farming them through gambling, upgrading rares into legendaries at the Cube and even reforging them into better rolls is crucial.

-All 6-piece class sets (Rathma, Inarius, Trag'Oul, Pestilence), as well as the 2-piece weapon set Jesseth Arms, bring a valuable and powerful playstyle to the class.
+All 6-piece class sets (Rathma, Inarius, Trag'Oul, Pestilence, Masquerade), as well as the 2-piece weapon set Jesseth Arms, bring a valuable and powerful playstyle to the class.
 Necromancers also have class-specific scythes and phylacteries, which are suitably valuable for the class — Trag'Oul's Corroded Fang, Scythe of the Cycle, Nayr's Black Death, Reilena's Shadowhook, Bone Ringer, among others.
 As previously mentioned, Dayntee's Binding is a staple protective legendary for the class, making it a priority target during early farming and gambling to solidify your survival.

 A Final Tip